dressing for your photo session

 When dressing for your photo session, avoid loud patterns or huge logos.
 Smaller patterns look great but are best kept to one or two people in the group.
 I always love stripes, but not everyone feels comfortable in them and a relaxed, comfortable body is the most attractive thing you can bring to your session.
 If you are concerned about stripes attracting attention where you’d least like it, try them on a scarf or skirt.
 Pregnant bellies are the exception- I think large stripes are so visually striking in maternity photos and would love to see you come in stripes!

 Clothing from the same palette tends to create a cohesive look in portraits without feeling too “matchy”.
 I love fun and vibrant colors- they help the portraits pop off the screen or print- but remember that the emphasis should be on your face, not the clothing.
-Lastly, bright whites don’t often photograph well, so stick to brights, jewel tones, or soft, muted shades.
+Lastly, bright whites don’t often photograph well, so stick to brights, jewel tones, or soft, muted shades and creams.

 Layers and textures add dimension and interest to your pictures and make them uniquely you.
 In the spring and summer, a tasseled shawl, a textured linen, lace, or chambray top, or a coarsely knitted cardigan are examples of wardrobe items that can add visual interest and depth to your images.
 For a new look, try a sun hat or a light jacket.
 It’s surprising how different your images look just by changing an accessory or two.